Takumi Minamino: Cerezo Osaka

 At the start of the 2014 season, Minamino made his AFC Champions League debut in a 1–1 draw against Pohang Steelers.
-Three weeks later on 18 March 2014, he scored his first goals of the AFC Champions League, in a 4–0 win over Buriram United.
-However, in a 2–0 loss against Pohang Steelers on 16 April 2014, he received a straight red card in the 41st minute for a professional foul.
-It was not until on 12 July 2014 when Minamino scored his first goal in four months, in a 4–2 win over Veertien Mie in the second round of the Emperor's Cup.
-However, during a match against Kawasaki Frontale on 15 July 2014, he was then sent off for a professional foul once again, as they lost 3–1.
+Three weeks later on March 18, 2014, he scored his first goals of the AFC Champions League, in a 4–0 win over Buriram United.
+However, in a 2–0 loss against Pohang Steelers on April 16, 2014, he received a straight red card in the 41st minute for a professional foul.
+It was not until on July 12, 2014, when Minamino scored his first goal in four months, in a 4–2 win over Veertien Mie in the second round of the Emperor's Cup.
+However, during a match against Kawasaki Frontale on July 15, 2014, he was then sent off for a professional foul once again, as they lost 3–1.
 After the match, Minamino apologised on his Twitter account for his action that got him sent off.
-During a 0–0 draw against Ventforet Kofu on 23 July 2014, Minamino's performance was the subject of criticism when he struggled to defend despite playing in the left-wing position; prompting apology on his Twitter account once again.
-A month later on 16 August 2014, he scored his first league goal of the season, in a 5–4 loss against Kawasaki Frontale.
-After serving a match suspension, Minamino scored his second league goal of the season, in a 2–1 loss against Vissel Kobe on 30 August 2014.
-He then went on a goalscoring spree between 3 September 2014 and 10 August 2014, scoring against Kawasaki Frontfale in both legs of the J.League Cup and against Júbilo Iwata in the Emperor's Cup.
-However, his second and last season was a more struggling one, with the club eventually getting relegated.
+During a 0–0 draw against Ventforet Kofu, Minamino's performance was the subject of criticism when he struggled to defend despite playing in the left-wing position; prompting apology on his Twitter account once again.
+A month later, he scored his first league goal of the season, in a 5–4 loss against Kawasaki Frontale.
+After serving a match suspension, Minamino scored his second league goal of the season, in a 2–1 loss against Vissel Kobe.
+He then went on a goalscoring spree; scoring against Kawasaki Frontale in both legs of the J.League Cup, and against Júbilo Iwata in the Emperor's Cup.
+However, his second and last season was more of a struggle, with the club eventually getting relegated.
 By the end of the 2014 season, he had made 42 appearances and scored 8 times in all competitions.
 In total, he made 62 J.League Division 1 appearances for Cerezo Osaka, scoring 7 league goals.
 Following this, Minamino was linked with a move away from the club, as several European clubs were interested in signing him.